AI ENABLEMENT ADVISORY

 Persuasion-based programs move activity numbers, not behavior.

 Town halls, emails, and executive communications assume that if people understand the vision, they'll change how they work.
 Behavior follows environment design.
-Messaging alone doesn't move it.
+Messaging alone doesn't.

 ROOT CAUSE #2